 Are you concerned because your corn snake isn’t eating?
-Do you want to make sure your corn snake is eating enough?
+Do you want to ensure that your corn snake is eating the right amount?

-You may wonder: How long can a corn snake go without eating?
+You might be wondering: How long can a corn snake go without eating?

-A corn snake can go for 2-3 months without eating.
-This is when they’re in brumation, but adult corn snakes typically go up to 2 weeks without eating, and baby corn snakes should only go one week without eating.
+A corn snake can go without eating for 2-3 months during a period called brumation.
+However, adult corn snakes usually go up to 2 weeks without eating, while baby corn snakes should only go without eating for one week.

 How Long Can A Corn Snake Go Without Food?

 Adults only need to be fed every 7-10 days.

 But if they are near their next eating time and start to shed, they may wait until as late as 14 days.